nixonyung/nixonyung.github.io/content/writings/arrogant/solipsistic.en.md

 ---

 Good times breed corruption.<br/>
-The weak assimilate the strong with number advantage.<br/>
+The weak assimilate the strong with a number advantage.<br/>
 But you are still not me.<br/>

 > I am a rare species, not a stereotype.